versions

 (Catechism of the Catholic Church)

-to which may be added:-
+to which the doxology may be added:-

 Quia tuum est regnum, et potestas, et Gloria,

 in saecula.
+Amen.

 A Brief History of the Latin Language

-Although largely in disuse in its spoken form, Latin is one of the worlds most influential languages.
+Although largely in disuse in its spoken form, Latin is one of the world's most influential languages.
 Many languages owe their origins to latin - for example Spanish, French, Portuguese, Italian, Catalan and Romanian, and other minor languages.
 (These are known collectively as the "romance" languages).
 In addition, many other world languages (especially European ones) have inherited vocabulary from Latin.

-It's origins can be traced back some 2500 to 3000 years.
+The roots of Latin can be traced back some 2500 to 3000 years.

 Latin and the Roman Catholic Church